sharmilapalani/ai-code-review-assistant-/Test1.sql.feedback.md

 # Code Review Feedback for `Test1.sql`

 ## Description
-Display all the records from STUDENT Table where the NAME starts with A
+Display all the records from Customer Table

 ## Uploaded Code
 ```sql